Thursday, September 18, 2025

 Sources: BIS, Earthen Road Capital

 Furthermore, a lot of this debt originates from overseas sources: The nation’s complete exterior debt provides as much as roughly 60% of GDP.
-For a rustic working on twin deficits, this debt trajectory is unsustainable.
+For a rustic operating on twin deficits, this debt trajectory is unsustainable.

 3. Weak point in Conventional Financial Drivers